-Topping the dome, this temple-like structure houses lights that shine only when Congress is in evening session.
+Topping the dome, this temple-like structure houses lights that shine only when Congress is in session.
 The observation platform at the base of the tholos is approximately 210 feet above the Capitol’s east front plaza.

 The Capitol Dome